jeff4/bionotes.github.io/_comp/python.md

 		* the list of packages per PyTorch.org are: *pytorch*, *torchvision*,
 		* i'm not exactly sure what '-cpytorch' is doing but it somehow knew to download the mac-os-arm64 version so I think this is related
 * Verified that pytorch is working and using the M2 GPU by running 1jh_test.py and 2jh_test.py adapted from the above [Towards Data Science article](https://towardsdatascience.com/installing-pytorch-on-apple-m1-chip-with-gpu-acceleration-3351dc44d67c)

+## 06 April 2023
+* Used ChatGPT to find latest in Python books and courses
+* Thoughts and notes on lists (ordered) vs. dictionaries (unorderd key-value pairs, allowing duplicate values) vs. sets (like dicts but unique with no distinct values)
+* examples of iterables.
+All of the 3 above plus strings.
+See
+* zip() function. strip() / lstrip() / rstrip() to get rid of whitespace characters. difference between pop() and delete().